tm9k1/omnipi-compose/README.md

 # OmniPi Compose

-Dockerfiles and compose files for my RPi4 server.
+Dockerfiles and compose files for all of my servers.

-NOTE: `.env` files not included in the repo for security/ privacy reasons.
+> NOTE: `.env` files not included.